-Minor children of employees not be present on campus in lieu of other child care arrangements.
-This policy is not intended, however to prohibit children from the campus when the purpose of their visit is to attend classes or to participate in activities specifically scheduled for their benefit.
+Minor children of employees are not present on campus in lieu of other childcare arrangements.
+This policy is not intended, however, to prohibit children from the campus when the purpose of their visit is to attend classes or to participate in activities specifically scheduled for their benefit.